maciejpirog/cpp-effects/doc/refman-cpp-effects.md

 static Answer TailResume(std::unique_ptr<Resumption<void, Answer>> r);
 ```

 Tail-resume a resumption.
-This is to be used **only inside a command clause** as the last thing in its body.
+This is to be used **only inside a command clause** as the returned expression.
+Semantically, `return OneShot::Resume(...);` is equivalent to `return OneShot::TailResume(...);`, but it does not build up the call stack.

+- `typename Out` - The input type of the resumption.
+(Note that the name `Out` is used throughout the library for the output type of a command, which is the **input** type of a resumption, hence the possibly confusing name.)

+- `typename Answer` - The answer type of the resulting resumption.

+- `std::unique_ptr<Resumption<Out, Answer>> r` - The resumed resumption.

+- `Out cmdResult` - The value that is returned by the command on which the resumption "hangs".

+- **Return value** `Answer` - The result of the resumed computation.

 Tail-resumes are useful in command clauses such as:

 ```cpp
 int CommandClause(SomeCommand, std::unique_ptr<Resumption<void, int>> r) override